Mexican oil expropriation: Background

 land owners by issuing the issuance of the Code of Minería of 1894 and the law oil company of 1901, both regulations were contrary to Spanish legislative system inherited since colonial times, that had remained in force in Mexico.

 On August 16, 1935, the Petroleum Workers Union of Mexico (Sindicato de Trabajadores Petroleros de la República Mexicana) was formed and one of the first actions was the writing of a lengthy draft contract transmitted to the petroleum companies demanding a 40-hour working week, a full salary paid in the event of sickness, and the payment of 65 million pesos towards benefits and wages.
 The foreign oil companies refused to sign the agreement, and counter offered with a payment of 14 million pesos toward wages and benefits.

-On November 3, 1937, the union demanded that the companies sign the collective agreement and on May 17, the union summoned a strike in case their demands were not met.
+On November 3, 1937, the union demanded that the companies sign the collective agreement and six months later, on May 17, 1938, the union summoned a strike in case their demands were not met.
 On May 28 the strike became effective throughout the country.

 The petroleum workers' struggle was well regarded by the President and the population despite problems caused by the petroleum shortage.
-Due to these problems, the union accepted a lift of the strike on June 9, after the president urged them to present their case before the General Arbitration and Conciliation Board (Junta General de Conciliación y Arbitraje).
+Due to these problems, the union accepted a lift of the strike on June 9, 1938, after the president urged them to present their case before the General Arbitration and Conciliation Board (Junta General de Conciliación y Arbitraje).
 In July, as instructed by the arbitration board, a commission of financial experts was formed that investigated the petroleum companies' finances, concluding that their profits easily permitted them to cover the demands of the workers.
 The report stated that just one company (El Aguila) had received annual profits of over 55 million pesos.
 The arbitration board concluded that the oil companies should pay 26 million pesos for wages and benefits to the workers.

 The companies, however, insisted the demands would cripple production and bankrupt them, and refused to pay.
 The president once again intervened to mediate between the parties, and met with oil company representatives at the National Palace on September 2.
 In this meeting, one of the El Aguila representatives took issue with the description of it being a foreign company, and stated that El Aguila was a Mexican company.
 In response, Jesus Silva Herzog (present in the meeting) responded with a financial newspaper from London that cited a report from the Royal Dutch Shell of 1928: "Our Mexican subsidiary, Oil Company El Aguila, has obtained good returns during the last fiscal cycle."
 It was also explained that El Aguila de Mexico would set the price of an oil barrel at 1.96 when sold to The Eagle Shipping company.
 This price was below the market value of US$3.19 per barrel.
 This way profits would be hidden to the Mexican treasury, and taxes were saved.